platformsh/platformsh-docs/sites/friday/src/manage-resources/resource-init.md

 Each container already running on the environment keeps its existing resources.

-You may have deleted containers between the moment you took the backup, and the moment you restore it.
+You may have deleted containers between the moment you took the backup, and the moment you restore it.</br>
+To restore these containers, use the `--restore-code` flag when restoring the backup.
-By default, such containers are restored to your current environment using the `backup` strategy, which grants them the same resources they were using when the backup was taken.
+By default, the containers are restored to your current environment using the `backup` strategy, which grants them the same resources they were using when the backup was taken.
 However, you can specify a different resource initialization strategy for those previously deleted containers.